metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `image` (String) image is the rados image name.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `image` (String) image is the rados image name.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `monitors` (List of String) monitors is a collection of Ceph monitors.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `monitors` (List of String) monitors is a collection of Ceph monitors.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

 Optional:

-- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
-Tip: Ensure that the filesystem type is supported by the host operating system.
-Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#rbd TODO: how do we prevent errors in the filesystem from compromising the machine
+- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.Tip: Ensure that the filesystem type is supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
+Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#rbdTODO: how do we prevent errors in the filesystem from compromising the machine
-- `keyring` (String) keyring is the path to key ring for RBDUser.
-Default is /etc/ceph/keyring.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `keyring` (String) keyring is the path to key ring for RBDUser.Default is /etc/ceph/keyring.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `pool` (String) pool is the rados pool name.
-Default is rbd.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `pool` (String) pool is the rados pool name.Default is rbd.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
-- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
-Defaults to false.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.Defaults to false.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `secret_ref` (Attributes) secretRef is name of the authentication secret for RBDUser.
-If provided overrides keyring.
-Default is nil.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--rbd--secret_ref))
+If providedoverrides keyring.Default is nil.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--rbd--secret_ref))
-- `user` (String) user is the rados user name.
-Default is admin.
-More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
+- `user` (String) user is the rados user name.Default is admin.More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--rbd--secret_ref"></a>
 ### Nested Schema for `spec.runner_pod_template.spec.volumes.rbd.secret_ref`

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?